seqscope/cartloader/docs/index.md

 To address this challenge, we introduce a scalable, harmonized, and cloud-friendly ecosystem for spatial transcriptomics data across platforms, composed of two components:

-- **cartloader** – a harmonized, scalable pipeline for high-resolution spatial omics data processing and analysis with retaining the original resolution.
+- **CartLoader** – a harmonized, scalable pipeline for high‑resolution spatial omics data processing and analysis while retaining the original resolution.
-- [**cartostore**](https://github.com/seqscope/cartostore) – an open-access, cloud-hosted repository for dataset sharing and visualization.
+- [**CartoStore**](https://github.com/seqscope/cartostore) – an open-access, cloud-hosted repository for dataset sharing and visualization.

 Together, this system should provide a unified solution for working with raw pixel-level spatial omics data—without sacrificing resolution or reproducibility.

 ---

-## `cartloader`: A Scalable Spatial Transcriptomics Pipeline
+## `CartLoader`: A Scalable Spatial Transcriptomics Pipeline

-This document introduces `cartloader`, which is the core engine of our ecosystem.
+This document introduces `CartLoader`, which is the core engine of our ecosystem.
 It provides a modular, reproducible tool to harmonize, integrate, analyze, and visualize raw high-resolution ST data across platforms.
 Usage examples are provided in the [Vignettes](./vignettes/intro.md).
 Detailed descriptions of its workflow, inputs, outputs, and parameters are provided in the [Reference Pages](./reference/sge_convert.md).

 **Key Features**